carbon-language/carbon-lang/docs/design/expressions/implicit_conversions.md

 For [built-in types](#built-in-types), implicit conversions are permitted when:

--   The conversion is _lossless_: every possible value for the source expression converts to a distinct representation in the target type.
+-   The conversion is _lossless_: every possible value for the source expression converts to a distinct value in the target type.
 -   The conversion is _semantics-preserving_: corresponding values in the source and destination type have the same abstract meaning.